zarf-dev/proposals/0026-enhanced-state-management/README.md

 ### Graduation Criteria

-`Events` on `DeployedPackage` is purely additive, and on `DeployedComponent`, `LastEvent` replaces the existing `Status` (`ComponentStatus`) field.
+`Events` on `DeployedPackage` is purely additive, and on `DeployedComponent`, `LastEvent` is added alongside the existing `Status` (`ComponentStatus`) field rather than replacing it outright - `ComponentStatus` is deprecated and scheduled for removal after 4 release cycles, but stays populated until then (see [Upgrade / Downgrade Strategy](#upgrade--downgrade-strategy)).
 A single Zarf version generally manages a given cluster, and integrations built around it are typically tailored to that version, so these schema changes can be absorbed as part of upgrading those integrations rather than needing a coordinated migration.
 Once Zarf deploys again in that environment, existing package status structs are upgraded (or downgraded) automatically as part of that deploy.

 `--prune` is the part of this proposal that can destroy data (see [Risks and Mitigations](#risks-and-mitigations)), so it should stay opt-in to limit that risk and to match `kubectl` and `helm` conventions that already work this way.